ruby/rdoc/RI.md

 ## Names

 In both modes, static and interactive,
-`ri` responds to an input _name_ that specifies what is to be printed: a document, multiple documents, or other information:
+`ri` responds to an input _name_ that specifies what is to be output: a document, multiple documents, or other information:

 - Static mode (in the shell): type `'ri _name_'`;